How often to replace furnace

 How do I know if my furnace needs to be replaced?

-Signs your furnace may need replacement include increased energy bills, uneven heating, frequent breakdowns, and the unit being over 15 years old.
+Signs your furnace may need replacement include frequent breakdowns, high energy bills, uneven heating, and the furnace being over 15-20 years old.

-It's generally recommended to have a licensed HVAC professional install a new furnace, as they have the proper training and equipment to ensure it's done safely and up to code.
+It's generally best to have a licensed HVAC professional handle furnace replacement, as it requires specialized knowledge and equipment to ensure proper and safe installation.

 Connect with certified professionals in your area